Establishing a food chain at the grassroots level through leadership development, family services, and advocacy.

 To build community pride, provide healthy provisions to our neediest residents, encourage youth empowerment and develop a communal culture towards land use and community health.

-Brooklyn Rescue Mission was founded in 2002 by a group of clergy and community workers with a vision to service the hungry, hurting and homeless people of Central Brooklyn with healthy fresh food and clean warm clothing.
-The mission’s founders helped many poor working families, predominately headed by low wage earners, by providing food outreach and clothing assistance.
+Brooklyn Rescue Mission was founded in 2002 by a group of clergy and community workers with a vision to serve the hungry, hurting and homeless people of Central Brooklyn with healthy fresh food and clean warm clothing.
+The mission’s founders helped many poor working families, predominately headed by low-wage earners, by providing food outreach and clothing assistance.
 Brooklyn Rescue Mission, Inc. was successfully formed and now assists families living in a community where many of residents are one paycheck away from homelessness.

 Rev. Robert Ennis Jackson is co-founder of Brooklyn Rescue Mission Urban Harvest Center Inc a grassroots social service program in Brooklyn.
-He has worked as minister, community activist, social worker for last 29 years in New York City.
-The programming focus of the organization – Brooklyn Rescue Mission, is empowering community residents to improve their food system, create local food businesses and community jobs.
-BRMUHC has worked to empower youth for last ten years in Brooklyn to defeat poverty by gaining job skills and seeking higher education.
+He has worked as a minister, community activist, and social worker in New York City for the last 29 years.
+The programming focus of the organization – Brooklyn Rescue Mission, is empowering community residents to improve their food system and create local food businesses and community jobs.
+BRMUHC has worked to empower youth for the last ten years in Brooklyn to defeat poverty by gaining job skills and seeking higher education.

 According to Rev. Jackson, ‘People have a right to eat things they’re accustomed to eating.
 This process for us has been about respecting the community and learning to grow for it’.

-Rev. Jackson has also taken part in exchanges with international farmer leaders, including hosting visits to her farm, in addition to participating in meetings on sustainable development at the United Nations.
+Rev. Jackson has also participated in exchanges with international farmer leaders, including hosting visits to her farm and participating in meetings on sustainable development at the United Nations.